ericel/evador/README.md

 The AI car is programmed to be able to recognize obstacles and evade them.
 First person to the finish line wins.

-USE WASD keyboard to move and drive car1.
+## uses WASD keyboard
+To control, move car one, you need to use the WASD keyboard

 ![Evador](assets/window.png)